 Applying for a visa inside the UK

-If you want to extend your programme or study for a new course in the UK you can apply for an extension of your visa.
+If you want to extend your programme or study for a new one in the UK you may be able to apply for an extension of your visa.

 What if my application for a visa is unsuccessful?